Great British Bake Off winner, Edd Kimber, has created plenty of indulgent chocolate recipes for us – look at that epic Brooklyn blackout cake!

 What could be better than warm and freshly toasted bread with a dollop of melting chocolate on top?
 We've added a sprinkle of sea salt and sesame seeds to boost this sweet combination.

 This cake by Hannah Miles is the ultimate in kitsch.
 Drizzle the ganache on top so that the pretty striped layers of peanut butter and jam show through.

 A poshed-up roulade, made with double cream, dark chocolate and slithers of pistachio.
 A beautiful bake, ideal for an impressive dinner party dessert.

 This rich and fudgy chocolate blackout cake from Edd Kimber is a twist on an American classic, flavouring the custard filling with creamy white chocolate and aromatic cardamom.
-The original version of this cake comes from post-war Brooklyn and to keep the flavour and look of the cake the same, the outside is decorated with a silky-smooth chocolate frosting.
-An impressive, crowd-pleasing cake for a Birthday or special occasion.
 Click here to find our show-stopping chocolate cake recipes.